PeachScript/vue-infinite-loading/README.md

 #### $InfiniteLoading:noMore
 When the `InfiniteLoading` component received this event, it will display the no more data tips.

+#### $InfiniteLoading:reset
+When the `InfiniteLoading` component received this event, it will reset itself, and the `on-infinite` function will be called.

 ### Slots

 #### no-results